PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

     - Run `ds staged_footprints -d0` every few minutes.
 When the MB stops growing (usually just takes 5-10 min with the whole high ice dataset), you know the sync is complete.
     - Alternatively, you could run `find staged_footprints -type f | wc -l` and check when the number of files stops growing.

-    Kastan and Robyn suggested that this step could be adjusted to be faster since Delta works faster moving a few large files than it does working with many small files.
+    This step could be adjusted to be faster since Delta works faster moving a few large files than it does working with many small files.
 These files could be consolidated by "tarring" the files together before the transfer, then un-tar the files in the `/tmp` dir.

 - Adjust `viz-workflow/PRODUCTION_IWP_CONFIG.py` as needed:
     - Change the variable `head_node` to the head node.